CJoeOlaya/hello-world/README.md

 Access Denied

 NAME: Connor J. Olaya

-By order of the <ACCESS DENIED> further information on this individual has been restricted.
+WARNING by order of the <ACCESS DENIED> further information on this individual has been restricted.
 Contact your ****** Supervisor for any further information.
 THIS ACCESS ATTEMPT HAS BEEN LOGGED